ingadanek/Price-Prediction/README.md

 **Pearson Correlation Github:** https://github.com/krishnaik06/Complete-Feature-Selection/blob/master/2-Feature%20Selection-%20Correlation.ipynb

 ## Data Cleaning
-After loading the data, I needed to clean it up so that it was usable for our model.
-I made the following changes:
+After loading the data I made the following changes:
 * checked for any null values,
 * ckecked if all of the features are of the correct type (numeric)